 Discussion

 Include a Discussion that summarizes (but does not merely repeat) your conclusions and elaborates on their implications.
 There should be a paragraph outlining the limitations of your results and interpretation, as well as a discussion of the steps that need to be taken for the findings to be applied.
 Please avoid claims of priority.

+We found that MHWs are

+the number of MHWs is increasing in all western boundary currents, predominantly in the area of strongest flow.
+The intensity of MHWs is increasing in most western boundary currents, mainly in the area of maximum eddy kinetic energy.

 A recent analysis found that the greatest “hotspots of high intensity occurred in regions of large SST variability including the five [WBC] extension regions (+2–5 °C)…” (22).
-Our analysis shows that it is not the WBCs themselves that manifest MHWs, but rather that cross-frontal exchange due to the jets' meandering into the climatologically colder regions opposite the thermal fronts poleward of the boundary current jets that cause MHWs to form there.
+Our analysis shows that it is not the WBCs themselves that manifest MHWs, but rather that cross-frontal exchange due to the jets' meandering into the climatologically cooler regions adjacent to the thermal fronts poleward of the boundary current jets that cause MHWs to form there.

 Heat transport in WBCs is associated with the current jets, the lateral field of high kinetic energy (27), and the meandering jet.
 This heat flux is a significant modulator of regional weather (23), and evidence suggests that WBCs are also responsible for regional warming over land (refs.).
 WBCs are responding with centennial warming at rates up to three times that of the global average (26), but studies that have examined these warming trends have done so with insufficient spatial resolution to allow the localisation of areas experiencing high warming rates with adequate spatial fidelity (22, 26).
 Our more detailed analysis of the WBC regions show that the jets, eddy fields, and meanders are not equal in their potential to drive centennial trends in heat transport.
 WBC jets are minimally important in influencing warming trends in both the mean SST or the extremes.
 Regions of high rates of increase in centennial mean SST trends are generally localised ca. 5° south-west of the point of inception of the AC, and ca. 5° and 10° poleward of the GS and KC and their extensions, respectively.
-In the EAC, the highest rate in mean SST increase is to the east of the Bass Strait, and at the point of inception of the northwards flowing retroflection of the BC.
+In the EAC, the highest rate in mean SST increase is to the east of the Bass Strait, and at the point of inception of the northward-flowing retroflection of the BC.

 <What other mechanisms have been attributed to MHW formation?
 Integrate below…>